addff/2310-CSP600/[F2]/NUR ASMAH BINTI MOHD ALI/README.md

 ### Problem Identification
-1. No real-time notification to remind attendance 2.Lack of monitoring features for students  to monitor absent
+1. No real-time notification to remind attendance
+2. Lack of monitoring features for students  to monitor absent

 ### Solution
 1. Develop real-time notification to remind attendance through mobile app